USA Banner

 How can States use SSO Formula Grant Program funding?

-SSO Formula Grant Program funds may be used to develop or carry out SSO programs under MAP-21.
+SSO Formula Grant Program funds may be used to develop or carry out SSO programs.
 Funds may be used for operational and administrative expenses, including training, travel and equipment.
-States must follow the guidance provided in the Federal Register notice, Frequently Asked Questions (FAQs), CWP Template, and other guidance on the SSO Program webpage.
 While the responses below are intended to clarify common questions about eligible activities, FTA will review each proposed grant activity during the grant application process and will make specific eligibility determinations at that time.

 Back to top